CaiqueSobral/CaiqueSobral/README.md

-## Oh!
-Hi 🙂
+## Hi! 😄 Let me introduce myself

-### I'm Caique,  a full-stack programmer and a programming enthusiast.
+#### I'm Caique Sobral,  a full-stack programmer and a programming enthusiast.
 I spend most of my free-time programming and learning more and more things about it.
 I’m now working as an IBM Inter for process automation.
+### Here are some things I Like, and some hobbies:
+#### 👨🏻‍💻 I like Programming.
+#### 🎮 I like Gamming.
+#### 🎸 I love to listen to a good Rock n' Roll.
+#### 🛫 I like travelling.

-If you want to know something more about me, here are my social media:
+### If you want to know something more about me, here are my social media:

 <p align="center">
   <a href="https://github.com/CaiqueSobral"><img src="https://img.shields.io/badge/Github-black?style=for-the-badge&logo=github&logoColor=white&labelColor=black" alt="My Github Profile Link"></a>